Compassion Behavioral Health / Resources / Articles / 5 Signs of Meth Use

 Methamphetamine addiction is a medical condition that can produce a variety of long-term health consequences for the person experiencing it if left untreated.
 Prolonged meth use can cause damage to vital organs, reproductive harm, brain damage, and many other potential complications as well as death.

-Are you or a loved one seeking methamphetamine addiction treatment?
+Are you or your loved one struggling with meth addiction?

 Common Signs of Meth Use